-- I wrote myself little pep talks throughout the day, saying it was my job to not get cranky and just clean up the spills.
-Luke watched a lot more videos today than he’s ever done as I felt exhausted at being constantly vigilant.
+- I wrote little pep talks throughout the day, saying it was my job not to get cranky and just clean up the spills.
+Luke watched a lot more videos today than he’s ever done, as I felt exhausted from being constantly vigilant.

-- My husband called me at midday to ask how it was going so it was lovely to unload on him.
-Tristan considerately decided we needed to do very easy dinners for all this week as we’d be needing extra energy to deal with the potty training.
+- My husband called me at midday to ask how it was going, so it was lovely to unload on him.
+Tristan decided we needed to make very easy dinners for all this week as we’d need extra energy to deal with the potty training.

 Even though I spent much of the day cleaning up spills, I felt strangely triumphant at the end of the day as I saw Luke was beginning to realize what his body was doing and even starting to tell me when he needed to go wee.

-I needed some encouragement as day 2 of potty training could only have been described as the disaster day…
+I needed some encouragement as day 2 of potty training could only have been described as a disaster day…

 Day 2 of Potty Training

 Perhaps the only lingering concern about Day 1 was that we had seen no poo.
 My little man is usually as regular as they come, especially when fed high-fibre foods like sultanas.

 After the night-waking event, Day 2 of potty training began fairly well.
 Luke was happy to go to the toilet at 7:30 am when he awoke.